zuozhenggh/learning-library/developer-library/forms-to-oci/db-local/db-local.md

 ### Objectives

 In this lab, you will:
-- Install the database
+- Integrate with a database
-- Run the forms configuration
+- Run the Forms configuration

 ### Prerequisites
+F
 This lab assumes you have:
 * Followed the previous lab

-## Task 1:  Install a Local DB
+## Task 1:  Integrate with a Local DB

-Nothing to do, the Database is already installed in the same machine than Forms
+Nothing to do, the Database is already installed in the same machine as Forms

 ## Task 2: Start Forms Configuration